-Over the four weeks, you’ll be encouraged to engage with our academics and other students through a range of materials and learning forums.
+Over the four weeks, you’ll be encouraged to engage with our academics and your peers through a range of materials and learning forums.

-Your study commitment will be approximately 1.5 hours per week of in-class engagement, plus an additional hour of independent work.
+Your study commitment will be approximately 1.5 hours per week of online-class engagement, plus an additional hour of independent work.

 To receive a Certificate of Completion to submit towards your annual CPD hours you will be required to meet activity and participation requirements.

 Dr Mark Dowley is an Adjunct Lecturer in the School of Education at La Trobe University and is Associate Head – Staff Development and Instruction at the Crowther Centre.

 Through his research role in the Crowther Centre, he explores how research can be used to build capacity throughout an organisation and improve outcomes for students and staff.
 He also facilitates an Instructional Coaching Network and has been acknowledged for his contributions to multiple books on coaching and staff development.

 Mark has received awards for his teaching from VCAA and The Educator Magazine.
 His professional learning program was also the inaugural recipient of the international ‘Gold Award’ for professional learning and mentoring from Leeds Beckett University and received an excellence award the Australian Education Awards.